 • Fiduciary funds - These funds are used to report the resources of individuals or organizations, outside the State, which the State holds as trustee or similar arrangement, or controls without administrative involvement, such as the Iowa Public Employees' Retirement System and the Iowa Educational Savings Plan Trust.
 Similar to proprietary funds, these funds use the accrual basis of accounting.
-Because the State cannot use these assets to finance its operations, fiduciary funds are not included in the governmentwide financial statements discussed above.
+Because the State cannot use these assets to finance its operations, fiduciary funds are not included in the government-wide financial statements discussed above.

-Table 1 Major Features of the State's Government-wide and Fund Financial Stater nents Government-wide Fund Statements Statements Governmental Funds Proprietary Funds Fiduciary Funds Scope Required Entire State government (except fiduciary funds) and the State's component units The activities of the State that are not proprietary or fiduciary, such as Human Services and Transportation Balance sheet businesses; the Universities and the Iowa Communications Network the retirement plan for public employees financial statements Statement of net position Statement of activities Balance sheet Statement of revenues, expenditures, and changes in fund balances Statement of net position Statement of revenues, expenses, and changes in fund net position Statement of cash flows Statement of fiduciary net position Statement of changes in fiduciary net position Accounting basis and measurement focus Accrual accounting and economic resources focus Modified accrual accounting and current financial resources focus Accrual accounting and economic resources focus Accrual accounting and economic resources focus Type of asset/ liability information All assets and liabilities, both financial and capital, and short-term and long- term Only assets expected to be used up and liabilities that come due during the year or soon thereafter; no capital assets included All assets and liabilities, both financial and capital, and short-term and long- term All assets and liabilities, both short-term and long- term, and capital assets Type of deferred outflow/inflow information Consumption/acquisition of net position that is applicable to a future reporting period Consumption/acquisition of fund balance that is applicable to a future reporting period Consumption/acquisition of net position that is applicable to a future reporting period Consumption/acquisition of net position that is applicable to a future reporting period Type of inflow/ outflow information All revenues and expenses during the year, regardless of when cash is received or paid Revenues for which cash is received during or soon after the end of the year; expenditures when goods or services have been received and payment is due during the year or soon thereafter during the year, All revenues and expenses during the year, regardless of when cash is received or paid
+Table 1 Major Features of the State's Government-wide and Fund Financial Stater nents Government-wide Fund Statements Statements Governmental Funds Proprietary Funds Fiduciary Funds Scope Entire State government (except fiduciary funds) and the State's component units The activities of the State that are not proprietary or fiduciary, such as Human Services and Transportation businesses; the Universities and the Iowa Communications Network the retirement plan for public employees Required financial statements Statement of net position Balance sheet Statement of net position Statement of fiduciary net position Statement of activities Statement of revenues, expenditures, and changes in fund balances Statement of revenues, expenses, and changes in fund net position Statement of cash flows Statement of changes in fiduciary net position Accounting Accrual accounting and Modified accrual Accrual accounting and Accrual accounting and basis and measurement focus economic resources focus accounting and current financial resources focus economic resources focus economic resources focus Type of asset/ liability information All assets and liabilities, both financial and capital, and short-term and long- term Only assets expected to be used up and liabilities that come due during the year or soon thereafter; no capital assets included All assets and liabilities, both financial and capital, and short-term and long- term All assets and liabilities, both short-term and long- term, and capital assets Type of deferred outflow/inflow information Consumption/acquisition of net position that is applicable to a future reporting period Consumption/acquisition of fund balance that is applicable to a future reporting period Consumption/acquisition of net position that is applicable to a future reporting period Consumption/acquisition of net position that is applicable to a future reporting period Type of inflow/ outflow information All revenues and expenses during the year, regardless of when cash is received or paid Revenues for which cash is received during or soon after the end of the year; expenditures when goods or services have been received and payment is due during the year or soon thereafter All revenues and expenses during the year, regardless of when cash is received or paid All revenues and expenses during the year, regardless of when cash is received or paid